zgoad1/VILE/README.md

 - Sprinting can sometimes fuse you with a wall
 - If Tess is attacked while rising into the air (attack1d), she goes flying
 - you can attack while sprinting (turn into a feature)
-- Target is reset to null when target dies and doesn't get set while attacking (when W is pressed it should try to set a new target)
 - robots can get stuck on corner barrier posts
 - CR's animation places it at origin
 - camera turning uses too much deltatime